zowe/docs-site/docs/troubleshoot/verify-fingerprint.md

    Note: You do not need to specify any parameters to this script.

-   If you want to use the verify tool's script or files which you downloaded instead of the ones in your runtime directory, you can run the downloaded script and specify the options `-f` and `-h` like this.
+   If you want to use the verify tool's script or files which you downloaded instead of the ones in your runtime directory, you can call the downloaded script and specify the options `-f` and `-h` like this.

    ```
    /u/username/hash/zowe-verify-authenticity.sh -f /u/username/hash -h /u/username/hash